Brunno-DaSilva/my-vscode-setup/README.md

 1. Sidebar on left

-### Danger Zone
+### ⚠️Danger Zone

-1. Disable:
+#### Optional:

 1. Open Editor
 2. Minimap
 3. Breadcrumbs
-   4.
+4. Move side bar to the right

 ## 😎 ⌨️ Visual Studio Shortcuts

+Shortcuts helps you to stay focus and productive.
 Now, you can practice some fork, clone, and pull request.
 Follow the steps showed in class and add a short to the table below.

 1. Click on the the link below
 2. Pick one keyboard short cut